informarte/yuck/README.md

 ==========
 ```

 bool2costs is defined for every constraint implemented by Yuck, including all the global constraints listed above.
-The underlying cost models are not yet documented in detail but most of them are quite intuitive.
-For example:

-- bool2costs(x = y) = abs(value assigned to x - value assigned to y)
-- bool2costs(e1 /\ e2) = bool2costs(e1) + bool2costs(e2)
-- bool2costs(circuit(succ)) = number of nodes - length of the longest cycle in the graph spanned by succ
-- bool2costs(disjunctive(s, d)) computes how much each pair of tasks overlaps and returns the sum of these overlaps.
+Please see the section on [cost models](#cost-models) for the technical details.

 To use bool2costs, you have to include `yuck.mzn`.